Kaihanga Taonga Rei

 - work as a jeweller's assistant

-Jewellers should have good eyesight (with or without corrective lenses).
+Jewellers need to have good eyesight (with or without corrective lenses) as they have to be precise when working with small parts.

 Find out more about training